XRPLF/xrpl-dev-portal/content/tutorial-paychan.md

 ## 1. The payer creates a payment channel to a particular recipient.

 This is a [PaymentChannelCreate transaction][].
 As part of this process, the payer sets certain specifics of the channel like an expiration time and a settlement delay, which affect the guarantees around the claims in the channel.
-The payer also sets the public key that will be used to verify claims against the channel.
+The payer also sets the public key that will be used to verify claims against the channel. <!-- STYLE_OVERRIDE: will -->

 **Tip:** The "settlement delay" does not delay the settlement, which can happen as fast as a ledger version closes (3-5 seconds).
 The "settlement delay" is a forced delay on closing the channel so that the payee has a chance to finish with settlement.